Every building tells three stories: what it was built for, what it became, and what it replaced.

 As an Amazon Associate I earn from qualifying purchases.
 Prices may change.

-Cross-reference with building permits (many cities have digitized records online), fire insurance maps (free at university libraries, show 1880s-1950s building footprints and materials), and old business directories (reveal original tenant and building purpose).
+Hunt down digitized building permits online, find fire insurance maps at university libraries (they show 1880s-1950s footprints and materials), and check old business directories for original tenants.
+These sources confirm what the building itself is telling you.

 Get everything you need to make this quest amazing.